Andrettin/Wyrmsun/readme.txt

 - Added new border graphics (by Jinn).
 - Fixed issue with textures to being reset properly when changing the scale mode without restarting.

+* Status Effects
+- The duration of harmful status effect is now reduced semi-randomly depending on the levels of the caster and the target (if both are organic units).

 -----------------------------------------------------------------------
 - 5.2.4
 -----------------------------------------------------------------------